TBrck/test-agentic-program-minimal/README.md

 6. **Build Your Domain**: Adapt for your specific use case

 This template provides a solid foundation for building agentic systems that can autonomously decide what actions to take based on user input, making it valuable for data analysts, researchers, and developers working on AI-powered applications.

-## Inspiration

-This implementation is inspired by the LLM orchestrator pattern used in the conversational-ads backend, demonstrating how production agentic systems route user queries to appropriate tools while maintaining context and providing intelligent responses.